emmorts/lolapi/README.md

 API callbacks follow default Node.JS pattern returning error object as the first argument and result as the second one.

 Every API call has an optional argument `options`.
-Property `region` may be added to `options` to be used in every call in order to define the region; if it's left empty, region from the constructor will be used; if that is not defined either, region will default to *Europe West*.
+Property `region` may be added to `options` in order to define the region; if it's not set, region from the constructor will be used; if that is not defined either, region will default to *Europe West*.
 Most of the API calls have additional available properties covered below.

 - [setRateLimit(limitPer10s, limitPer10min)](#setratelimitlimitper10s-limitper10min)
 - [Champion.get(championId, [options, ]callback)](#championgetchampionid-options-callback)